lauroro/dots/README.md

 ## How to change background
 Copy the picture you want to set as background in your ```~/.config/hypr/``` folder.
 Change its name in ```background```.
-Press ```SUPER+SHIFT+b``` to change it now.
+Press ```SUPER+b``` to change it now.
 It will be set automatically upon login.
 As a default the same background image will be used as the background in lockscreen.

 ## Some shortcuts
 ```SUPER+ENTER``` : foot